auth0/docs/articles/quickstart/spa/angular2/05-token-renewal.md

   ]
 }) %>

-As a security measure, it is recommended that the lifetime of a user's `access_token` be kept short.
+Keep the expiry time of a user's access token short for security.
 When you create an API in the Auth0 dashboard, the default lifetime is 7200 seconds (2 hours).

-This short lifetime is good for security, but it isn't great for user experience.
-You will likely want to provide a way for your users to automatically get a new `access_token` so that their client-side session can be kept alive.
+This short expiry time is good for security, but it isn't great for user experience.
+To improve that, you can provide a way for your users to automatically get a new access token so that their client-side session can be kept alive.
 This can be done with **Silent Authentication**.

 ::: note
-The `access_token` lifetime is controlled from the [APIs section](${manage_url}/#/apis), while the `id_token` lifetime is controlled from the [Clients section](${manage_url}/#/clients).
-These two settings are independent of one another.
+You can control the expiry time of an access token from the [APIs section](${manage_url}/#/apis).
+You can control the expiry time of an id token from the [Clients section](${manage_url}/#/clients).
+These settings are independent.
 :::

 ## Server Setup

-Renewing the user's `access_token` requires that a static HTML file to be served.
-The server setup you choose to do this is at your discretion, but an example using **Node.js** and **express** is given here.
+To renew the user's access token, you need a static HTML file to be served.
+You can choose any server setup to do this.
+The example below uses **Node.js** and **express**.

 Create a simple server with **express** and add a file called `silent.html`.